 Special Purpose Local Option Sales Tax (SPLOST) is a 1% tax on all sales and uses in Newton County.
 SPLOST is used only for infrastructure and debt services.
-The 2017 SPLOST is anticipated to raise an estimated $64,800,000 for county and municipal projects.
+The 2017 SPLOST was approved with an anticipated revenue of $64,800,000 and throughout five years brought in $78,790,010.70 for county and municipal projects.

 Calculations are made based on previous year county sales to estimate what funding might be possible with the additional penny tax.
 From that amount, budgets are created for priority projects and estimates are made as to how distribute the funds to those projects.
 This information is placed on the ballot for the public referendum for voting.